pseudoyu/pseudoyu.com/pages/index.md

 I write [blog posts](/posts) about life, love, cat, open source, coding, tutorials, etc.

-When not online, I loves hanging out with my camera and do video-editing.
+When not online, I love hanging out with my camera and do video-editing.
 Some of my photos can be found on [this page](/photos).
 I live in Hangzhou now, if you are around, please reach me out let's have some coffee or work together.

 <div flex-auto />